-Security is a process, and whilst Couchbase Capella strives to achieve the best ways to protect your data, from Zero Trust, through adaptive access, to centralized management and proactive monitoring.
-Best practices in the way you work with Capella will further protect you from malicious attacks.
+Security is a process and Couchbase Capella strives to achieve the best ways to protect your data, from Zero Trust, through adaptive access, to centralized management and proactive monitoring.
+Best practices in the way you work with Capella further protect you from malicious attacks.

 This page groups together listings of some of the many features of Capella security architecture with links to places in the docs where you have a chance to apply good practice to your Couchbase instance.

 All communication is encrypted using TLS 1.2 or higher.
-This cannot be turned off.
+This can’t be turned off.

 Customer master keys use hardware security modules (HSMs) that have been validated under FIPS 140-2.

-Capella is built upon Couchbase’s sophisticated Role-Based Access Control, with Couchbase Managed Cloud offering further refinements.
+Capella is built upon Couchbase’s sophisticated Role-Based Access Control.

 Allowed IPs: Limit both the IP addresses that can access your data, and the period for which they have access.

-Make sure to familiarise yourself with our Access Management (RBAC), to ensure your applications take advantage of the Least Priveleges and Separation of Duties that we offer.
+Make sure to familiarize yourself with our Access Management (RBAC), to ensure your applications take advantage of the Least Privileges and Separation of Duties that we offer.

-Couchbase Capella will manage the infrastructure lifecycle for you, upgrading the Couchbase Cluster with a new version of Couchbase Server, and communicating the release cycle and policy with you.
+Couchbase Capella manages the infrastructure lifecycle for you, upgrading the Couchbase Cluster with a new version of Couchbase Server, and communicating the release cycle and policy with you.
 Customers should update the Couchbase SDK that they use in their applications to the latest patched version, and validate after upgrading.

-Couchbase Capella provides a performance metrics dashboard The customer reviews the metrics and is responsible for scaling the cluster to accommodate with changes in workload or dataset size Capella provides an Alerts dashboard — informing you of any problems, such as a failed backup.
-Reviewing these alerts and taking appropriate actions is a shared responsibility between Couchbase Support team and the customer.
+Couchbase Capella provides a performance metrics dashboard.
+The customer reviews the metrics and is responsible for scaling the database to accommodate changes in workload or dataset size Capella provides an Alerts dashboard — informing you of any problems, such as a failed backup.
+Reviewing these alerts and taking appropriate actions is a shared responsibility between the Couchbase Support team and the customer.

-Multi-Factor Authentication (MFA) is available in both Couchbase’s Cloud Account and Own Cloud Account.
-Users can choose to add another layer of security by requiring a one-time passcode to be used in conjunction with the password to log in to the Couchbase Cloud Control Plane.
+Multi-Factor Authentication (MFA) is available for non-SSO Capella users.
+Users can choose to add another layer of security by requiring a one-time passcode to be used in conjunction with the password to log in to the Couchbase Capella Control Plane.

-Private Networking with AWS VPC peering or Azure VNet peering.
+Private Networking with AWS or GCP VPC peering.

 Good security is a partnership of application and database.
 With Capella, most operations are automated, but some areas need active input from the customer to get the best possible results.